|

 decide where to go and how to plan your trip.
 Bring your favorite guidebooks

 pages from this site), tourist brochures, restaurant listings.
-We keep this
+Keep this

-bag in the car whenever we go out, so that if our plans change during the
+bag in the car whenever you go out, so that if your plans change during the

-day, we still have all the information that we need.
-When we leave the car
+day, you still have all the information that you need.
+When you leave the car

-to go touring, we take the one book and map that we need.
+to go touring, take the one book and map that you need.
 With the Cadogan

 guides you can tear out the pages about your destination and slip them into